JamesCowley/SolarSystem/README.md

 * All planets + some comets, asteroids and [dwarf planets](http://i.imgur.com/aAt54Nm.jpg)

-* Sliders to adjust the relative speed and scale of the model.
+* Sliders to adjust the relative speed and scale of the model

 ### Running it